Ultimate Springfield Real Estate Investing Guide for 2026

 Springfield Real Estate Investing Market Overview

-The population growth rate in Springfield has had a yearly average of during the most recent decade.
-To compare, the yearly population growth for the total state averaged and the national average was .
+The population growth rate in Springfield has had a yearly average of over the last 10 years.
+In contrast, the annual indicator for the whole state averaged and the United States average was .

-The overall population growth rate for Springfield for the last ten-year term is , in comparison to for the entire state and for the United States.
+The overall population growth rate for Springfield for the last 10-year period is , in contrast to for the whole state and for the US.

 Springfield Real Estate Investing Highlights